MinaProtocol/mina/src/lib/pickles/README.md

 Pickles.
 It might be outdated if the IOP is changed.
 - [zkStudyClub: Izaak Meckler o1Labs - Pickles ](https://www.youtube.com/watch?v=kmCXdjv5oP0)
 - [ZK-GLOBAL 0x05 - Izaak Meckler - Meet Pickles SNARK ](https://www.youtube.com/watch?v=nOnGOxyh7jY)

+## List of improvements

+- Bulletproof is still mentioned even though it is a reliqa of Marlin.
+It should be changed to Ipa (Inner Product Argument)